mala-project/mala/docs/source/advanced_usage/predictions.rst

 to an integer value ``ysplit`` (default: 0).
 If ``ysplit`` is not zero, each z-plane will be divided ``ysplit`` times for the parallelization.
-If you, e.g., have an inference grid of ``[200,200,200]``, you could use 400 CPUs and ``ysplit`` of 2.
+If you, e.g., have an inference grid of ``[200,200,200]``, you could use 400 processes and ``ysplit`` of 2.
 Then, the grid will be sliced into 200 z-planes, and each z-plane will be sliced twice, allowing even faster inference.

 Visualizing observables
 ************************